 Formerly Our Special Needs Program

 At Camp Grossman, we believe in celebrating the unique needs of every camper.
 We have been committed to providing a safe and inclusive environment for children with different abilities for over 35 years.
-Our Pathways program is designed with a child-centered approach that caters to the specific abilities and interests of each camper.
+Our Pathways program is designed with a child-centered approach that caters to the specific abilities and needs of each camper.

 We strive to fully integrate children with mild to moderate disabilities into our regular programming, while offering a specialized bunk with a 3:1 camper-counselor ratio for those who require extra support.
 Our highly qualified staff oversees the Pathways 3:1 program to ensure success and growth for all campers.
 If you believe that your child would benefit from the Pathways 3:1 program, please indicate so on your camp application.